Cyphle/banana-back/README.md

 3. Add migration crate `sea-orm-cli migrate init`
 4. Configure migration crate `.toml` file and add the crate in the main crate
 5. Add entity crate `cargo new entity`
+6. Run the command to generate the entities and add the crate in dependencies of the main one

 #### Commands
 - `sea-orm-cli migrate generate <migration name>`: create a new migration